icrphysics/RSStaticCodeChecker/README.md

 ### Ignore code

-Sometimes the code analysis generated false positives (errors that are not actually errors).
+Sometimes the code analysis generates false positives (errors that are not actually errors).
 You might want to ignore these types of errors (instead of for example renaming all your variables).
-As an example the variable name "patient_list" will be interpreted as a Patient object which will result in errors when accessing it like a list.
+As an example the variable name `patient_list` will be interpreted as a Patient object which will result in errors when accessing it like a list.

 Error types can be ignored in the next line by using this:
 ```